Social programme

 Find your way to the venue

-• 1.
-Play Experiments as a Child Sensitive Research Method
+• Session 2: Play Experiments as a Child Sensitive Research Method

 Anette Boye Koch, Henriette Blomgren, Hanne Hede Jørgensen